northstowekarate/northstowekarate.github.io/training/index.md

 ## Regular Classes

-We train regularly at [The Cabin, Northstowe](https://maps.app.goo.gl/wXcMAGknwyPFEgMp6) **Wednesdays 6.30-8pm** and on **Sundays 3-4pm**.
+We train regularly at [The Unity Centre, Northstowe](https://maps.app.goo.gl/wXcMAGknwyPFEgMp6) **Wednesdays 6.30-8pm** and on **Sundays 3-4pm**.

 Still unsure?
 You can find out more about our typical class structure on our [what to expect page](/training/what-to-expect/).

 ## Fees at a glance
 There are no monthly minimums — you only pay for the sessions you attend.

 The first lesson is always free, so you can try it out and see if you enjoy the lesson.
-Prices are £4 per session for adults and £3 per session for children.
+Prices are £5 per session - group discounts available for families.

 There are some additional fees such as membership.
 You can find out more on our [fees](/training/fees/) page.